 Channel classifier

-Amplitude's channel classifier offers customers the possibility to define acquisition channels that will enable them to efficiently track their traffic sources.
+Amplitude's channel classifier offers the possibility to define acquisition channels that enables you to efficiently track your traffic sources.
 This article covers frequently asked questions about the channel classifier.

 Who can create and modify channel definitions?